Skip to main content

 When language is omitted, the original voice prompt is used and the language for normalization (if enabled) is auto-detected from the input text.
 If you are sending short requests with only numbers or dates (e.g., 123-456-7890), auto-detection may not have enough context to detect the right language.
 In those cases, we recommend specifying a language for most consistent results.

-Voice Localization
+Voice localization

 1